HarryLuUMN/gnn-exp/README.md

-# Visual Exploration of Graph Neural Networks in Your Computational Notebook
+# gnn-exp: Visual Exploration and Explanation of Graph Neural Networks in Your Computational Notebook

 The repository contains a graph neural network visualization library adopted from our previous work GNN101.